Börek: Serbia

 The recipe for "round" burek was developed in the Serbian town of Niš.
-In 1498, it was introduced by a famous Turkish baker, Mehmed Oğlu from Istanbul.
-Eventually burek spread from the southeast (southern Serbia, Kosovo and North Macedonia) to the rest of Yugoslavia.
-Niš hosts an annual burek competition and festival called Buregdžijada.
-In 2005, a 100 kg (220 lbs) burek was made, with a diameter of 2 metres (≈6 ft) and it is considered to have been the world biggest burek ever made.
+In 1498, it was introduced by a famous Turkish baker, Mehmed Oğlu, from Istanbul.
+Eventually burek spread from the southeast of Serbia to Macedonia and Bosnia, and later to the rest of Yugoslavia.
+Niš, the in official capital of burek, hosts an annual burek competition and festival called Buregdžijada.
+In 2005, a 100 kg (220 lbs) burek was made, with a diameter of 2 metres (≈6 ft) and it is considered to have been the world's biggest burek ever made.

 Slovenia

-In Slovenia, burek is one of the most popular fast-food dishes, but at least one researcher found that it is viewed negatively by Slovenes due to their prejudices towards immigrants, especially those from other countries of former Yugoslavia.
-A publication of a diploma thesis on this at the Faculty of Social Sciences of the University of Ljubljana in 2010 stirred controversy regarding the appropriateness of the topic.
-The mentor of the student that had written the thesis described the topic as legitimate and burek as denoting primitive behaviour in Slovenia in spite of it being by his account "sophisticated food".
-He explained the controversy as a good example of the conclusions of the student.
-In 2008, an employee of the Scientific Research Centre of the Slovenian Academy of Sciences and Arts (SRC SASA) had attained his PhD degree with a thesis on meta-burek at the University of Nova Gorica.
+In Slovenia, burek is a recognizable and widely available fast food, particularly among students and in urban nightlife settings.
+While it enjoys popularity in certain contexts, it also carries complex cultural associations linked to its Balkan origins, and is not universally embraced as part of mainstream Slovenian cuisine.